-In partnership and collaboration with the student & supporter(s) of the students, Immunity will typically be offered, and the contractual relationship will be clearly defined.
-Once immunity starts, the Wellness Counselor will conduct an assessment of the student's individual needs and will develop counseling around the identified needs.
-The Wellness Counselor will attempt to include all appropriate family members throughout the Immunity process.
+The Immunity Program must be accepted by the student for immunity to begin since there are responsibilities for which the student will be held accountable.
+Once immunity starts, the Wellness Counselor will assess the student's individual needs and will develop counseling plan tailored to the identified needs.
+The Wellness Counselor will attempt to include all appropriate family members throughout the immunity process.